danbai225/go-rustdesk-server/README-English.md

 ## If you want to start only the server

 Remove the value of the relay configuration from `config.json`

+# More features to be developed later

+- Support for more relay server assignments
+- webapi?
+- websocket connection

 Translated with www.DeepL.com/Translator (free version)